rsdoiel/rsdoiel.github.io/blog/2025/07/21/Simplifying_BlogIt.md

 The basic front matter I want to use is straight forward as my blog started almost a decade ago.
 Essentially it is title, author, abstract, dateCreated, dateModified, datePublished and keywords.
 Some blog items have a series name and number so I will support those fields as well.

-__BlogIt__ will be written in TypeScript this time so I can cover my bases with the following interfaces.
+__BlogIt__ will be written in TypeScript this time.
+I can cover my bases with the following interfaces.

 ~~~TypeScript
 /* This describes the front matter metadata object */